-ECECD Request for Application, RFA #: RFA FY2021-2 RFA Title: Call for Providers Cover Sheet A - Applicant Information
+ECECD Request for Application, RFA 2022-0007 RFA Title: Call for Providers Cover Sheet A - Applicant Information

-Name of Program: Fed EIN# N.M.
-CRS #:

-Mailing address: State Vendor #:

-Physical address:
+Cover Sheet A - Applicant Information

+Identify the following information for the submitting Applicant:

+Organization Name

+(Applicant)

+Mailing Address

+Telephone

+FED ID#

+NM CRS#

+Identify the individua al authorized to contractually obligate by the organization:

-Contact Name: Telephone number:
+Contact Name

-Title:
+Title

-Email address:
+Email address

-List the county / counties you intend to serve:
+Telephone

-If you are not registered as a Vendor to do business with the State of New Mexico, please contact Michelle Montoya at michellee.montoya@state.nm.us or at (505) 660-9273 to get registered.
+If you are not registered as a Vendor to do business with the State of New Mexico, please

+registered. ntoya at michellee.montoya@state.nm.us or at (505) 660-9273 to get

 Signature of Applicant: I hereby certify that I am authorized to sign this application, that all information contained in this application contains no willful misrepresentation and that the information is true and complete to the best of my knowledge.

-Authorized Signature: Date:
+Authorized Signatur e:Date:

 Name (print): Title:

-The information on this form must be filled out, including digital signature.
+The information on this form must be completed in its entirety and must include a digital signature.